5 reasons why the customer is always right

-'The customer is always right' is often misunderstood, but it's more relevant than ever as CX becomes a key competitive differentiator.
+“The customer is always right” is often a misunderstood phrase, but it's more relevant than ever as customer experience (CX) becomes a key competitive differentiator.

-Our CX research at Zendesk suggests that customer experience has become a key competitive differentiator for brands — and even a leading indicator of business growth.
-As a result, terms like “customer-centricity,” “customer obsession,” and “customer intimacy” have become increasingly common throughout organizations, from sales and support teams all the way up to the C-suite.
+Our research suggests that customer experience (CX) has become a key competitive differentiator for brands and a leading indicator of business growth.
+As a result, terms like “customer centricity,” “customer obsession,” and “customer intimacy” have become increasingly common throughout organizations, from sales and support teams all the way up to the C-suite.

 Is it true that the customer is always right?